 A growing number of dog attacks are pitting pet owners against concerned citizens.
 Dog attacks can be fatal and dog owners may face serious legal consequences for their dogs’ actions.
-If you have suffered from a dog bite attack consult with a Los Angeles dog bite attorney to seek compensation for your pain and suffering after such a traumatic experience.
+If you have suffered from a dog bite attack consult with a Los Angeles dog attack lawyer to seek compensation for your pain and suffering after such a traumatic experience.

 In nearby Hemet, city staffers are investigating a string of reports about dog attacks on people and other pets.
 They are considering new vicious dog ordinances.
 California state law prohibits cities or counties from banning specific dog breeds, but municipalities can require certain breeds to be spayed or neutered.
 They can also limit the number of dogs on a property.

 Instead of banning certain dog breeds, California penalizes the owners of vicious dogs.
 The state has relatively strict laws regarding dog bites.
 Unlike some states, California dog owners can be held liable for an attack even without evidence of negligence.
 Owners can also be liable for attacks even if they can prove the dog had never previously exhibited aggressive behavior.